Engine block: Cylinder liners

-Wet liner cylinder blocks use cylinder walls that are entirely removable, which fit into the block by means of special gaskets.
-They are referred to as "wet liners" because their outer sides come in direct contact with the engine's coolant.
-In other words, the liner serves as the entire cylinder wall, rather than being merely a sleeve.
+Wet liner cylinder blocks use cylinder walls that are entirely removable and fit into the block using special gaskets.
+They are called "wet liners" because their outer sides come in direct contact with the engine's coolant.
+In other words, the liner is the entire cylinder wall, rather than merely a sleeve.

-Advantages of wet liners are a lower mass, reduced space requirements, and coolant being heated faster from a cold start, which reduces start-up fuel consumption and provides heating for the car cabin sooner.
+The advantages of wet liners are a lower mass, reduced space requirements, and coolant being heated faster from a cold start, reducing start-up fuel consumption and heating the car cabin sooner.

 Dry liner cylinder blocks use either the block's material or a discrete liner inserted into the block to form the backbone of the cylinder wall.
-Additional sleeves are inserted within, which remain "dry" on their outside, surrounded by the block's material.
+Additional sleeves are inserted within, which remain "dry" outside, surrounded by the block's material.

-For either wet or dry liner designs, the liners (or sleeves) can be replaced, potentially allowing an engine overhaul or rebuild without replacing the block itself, although this is often not a practical repair option.
+For either wet or dry liner designs, the liners (or sleeves) can be replaced, potentially allowing an engine overhaul or rebuild without replacing the block itself.
+However, there are more practical repair options.